blabla1337/skf-labs/md/Java/RFI.md

 $ pip3 install flask
 ```

-Then we create a file evil.txt and put the content below
+Then we create a file ./templates/evil.txt and put the content below:

 ```text
 whoami